-These courses enable students to engage with Physical Education and Sport in a theoretical and practical way.
-Students will be given information, advice and guidance about which course would be more suitable for them.
+These courses enable students to engage with Physical Education and Sport in both a theoretical and practical way.
+Students will be given information, advice and guidance about which course would be more suitable for them from their teachers.
 PE staff will advise parents at Year 9 Parents' Evening.

-- Students who perform regularly in sports inside and outside of school - Those who have a passion for sport and a genuine interest in learning about Sports Development, the Sports Industry and Sports Science - Students who are self-motivated, driven and organised
+- Students who perform regularly in sports inside and outside of school. - Students who are self-motivated, driven, and organised. - Students who have a passion for sport and a genuine interest in learning about sports science, sports development, and the sporting industry.